TheOdinProject/curriculum/ruby/computer_science/time_complexity.md

 #### O(1) - Constant Complexity

-To understand Constant Complexity let's use a simple array.
+To understand Constant Complexity, let's use a simple array.

 ~~~ruby
 arr = [1, 2, 3, 4, 5]